JunhaoSong/cuseistut/source/obspy/index.rst

      s_time.append(s_arrival.time)

+The goal for us is to get the P - and S wave arrival of each station and save them into lists so that we can handle the result later.

-4.4 Output the TauP result as text file for further processing
+4.3 Output the TauP result as text file for further processing
 **************************************************************

 As we are handling the data with more than 1 station, it is better for us to save the TauP result in a txt file.